quadsurf/node-query-string-parsing/README.md

 # node-url-parsing
 Parsing URLs is a fundamental process of web servers.
-In regards to Node.js, you have the option to manually parse a URL with the `req.url` property or require [`Node's url module`](https://www.npmjs.com/package/url).
-To gain an appreciation and understanding of the `url` module, which offers many conveniences, we're going to use `req.url`re-implement two of its most common properties:
+In regards to Node.js, you have the option to manually parse a URL with `req.url` or Node's [`url`](https://www.npmjs.com/package/url) module.
+For this exercise, we're going to use the former appraoch first; then we'll refactor our code to use the latter.

-- pathname
-- query

 ## Setup
-This exercise will involve your HTTP server to be frequently restarted.
-Rather than manually doing this, we're going to automate this process using [`nodemon`](https://www.npmjs.com/package/nodemon).
+This exercise will require your HTTP server to be frequently restarted.
+Rather than manually doing this, we're going to automate this process with [`nodemon`](https://www.npmjs.com/package/nodemon).

 To install nodemon, type the following command into your terminal: